cainmagi/Dockerfiles/manual-xubuntu/use-omp.md

 > Updated on 4/19/2022

-OMP is a terminal beautify tool.
+OMP is a terminal beautifying tool.
 You can check the official website here:

 [https://ohmyposh.dev/ :link:](https://ohmyposh.dev/)